Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: What Do the Outliers Impact?

-\item \emph{ONE SEP}: We add a single `[SEP]' token at the end of each sequence of 256 tokens rather than each sentence.
-This reduces the amount of `[SEP]' tokens roughly by a factor of 10.
+\item \onesep{}: We add a single `[SEP]' token at the end of each sequence of 256 tokens rather than each sentence.
+The main effect that we expect from this is that the amount of `[SEP]' tokens is reduced roughly by a factor of 10.

-\item \emph{RANDOMIZE}: Each sentence is followed by the `[SEP]' token, but we replace 50\% of occurrences of tokens with frequency above 1.e-5 in the corpus with a random token with a frequency below 1.e-5. \end{itemize*}
+\item \randomize{}: Each sentence is followed by the `[SEP]' token, but we replace 50\% of occurrences of regular tokens with frequency above 1.e-5 in the training corpus with a random token with a frequency below 1.e-5 in 50\% of their occurrences\footnote{Due to high computational costs of BERT pre-training we only experiment with one possible value of the threshold (1.e-5).
+When exactly tokens become ``high frequency'' for BERT-type MLMs remains a question for future work.}. \end{itemize*}

+Note that the RoBERTa-like \split{} tokenization is different from the classic BERT approach, where each encoded sequence always contains exactly 2 `[SEP]' tokens in each encoded sequence.
+The RoBERTa approach would make this token more frequent for the sequences containing more than one sentence, and hence also more appropriate for testing our frequency hypothesis.

-Both \emph{ONE SEP} and \emph{RANDOMIZE} conditions corrupt the linguistic structure of the input, and so MLM could be expected to acquire worse knowledge.
-But this setting will let us (a) identify the impact of token frequency on the outlier phenomenon, (b) disentangle the effect between frequent tokens in general and special tokens.
+Both \onesep{} and \randomize{} conditions corrupt the linguistic structure of the input, and so the trained MLM quality could be expected to drop as it acquires worse knowledge.
+But this setting will let us (a) identify the impact of token frequency on the outlier phenomenon, (b) disentangle the effect between frequent tokens in general and the `[SEP]' token.